Masters

 Bioinformatics Department

-The Department of Bioinformatics houses an exciting field that combines the latest advances in genetics and biochemistry with the powerful tools of computer science and statistical analysis.
+The Department of Bioinformatics houses an exciting field, combining the latest advances in genetics and biochemistry with the powerful tools of computer science and statistical analysis.
 Find stories showcasing current students and graduates from the Bioinformatics MS program and learn more about why Loyola is right for you.

 Department WebsiteDepartment News and StoriesMeet the Faculty

-The program's faculty is composed of highly accomplished academicians, researchers, scholars, and practitioners representing the fields of biology, genetics, biostatistics, statistical ecology, cancer biology, evolutionary genetics, developmental biology, biophysics, and computational chemistry, among many others.
+The program's faculty is composed of highly accomplished academicians, researchers, scholars, and practitioners, representing the fields of biology, genetics, biostatistics, statistical ecology, cancer biology, evolutionary genetics, developmental biology, biophysics, and computational chemistry, and more.

 FacultyMS in Bioinformatics: Career Connections

-As a graduate of the master’s in bioinformatics program you will be prepared to thrive in any number of professional settings, including research institutes, pharmaceutical companies, hospitals, government agencies, private companies, universities, and laboratories, among many others.
+As a graduate of the Master’s in Bioinformatics program, you will be prepared to thrive in any number of professional settings.
+These include research institutes, pharmaceutical companies, hospitals, government agencies, private companies, universities, and laboratories.

 Specific job options include: